andykant/nzb/README.md

 # NZB

-NZB is a Node.js used for downloading content from Usenet/newsgroups via NZB files.
+NZB is a Node.js library used for downloading content from Usenet/newsgroups via NZB files.